picocode1/Chrome-LiveStream/README.md

 # Chrome-LiveStream
-Screenshare to website from any chrome browser
+Screenshare to website from any chrome browser only using JavaScript, HTML and CSS

 ### Feature list